Anti Wet-Sumping Valve for Motorcycle, with Electrical Interlock

 My Norton Commando occasionally wet sumps, i.e. some of the oil from the tank drains down into the engine sump.
 This is a bad thing.
 There are several ways of dealing with this:

 My solution (not original) is to mount a microswitch on the valve, so that when the valve is off, no electricity flows to the ignition.
-For extra credit, perhaps the circuit could be wired so that when the bike is off and the valve is on, a warning light is on, reminding you to turn off the valve.
+For extra credit, the circuit could be wired so that when the bike is off and the valve is on, a warning light is on, reminding you to turn off the valve.
+I wired the "unused" normally closed contact to a flashing red LED, so I have a clear indication that the ignition circuit is not powered.

 I looked, and couldn't find a commercial offering that solves this problem.